Cul de Sac by Richard Thompson for July 01, 2008

 3. Dog

-robert423elliott about 2 years ago
+robert423elliott over 2 years ago

 Petey said, “We’re a democracy”.
 Where does he live?
 Not the USA.
 We are NOT a democracy!
 Never have been.
 We are a representative republic!
 We elect people to make our decisions for us.
 We don’t make them!
 And in our pledge of allegiance, we don’t say, “And to the democracy for which it stands”.
 No, we say that we, “Pledge allegiance to the REPUBLIC for which it stands”.